AlexandraPuchko/CSCI571-Machine-Learning/README.md

 ow's optimizer you wish to use (can be adam, momentum or grad).
 3
-12. INIT_RANGE: all of your weights (including bias vectors) should be initialized uniformly random in the range [􀀀INIT RANGE; INIT RANGE).
+12. INIT_RANGE: all of your weights (including bias vectors) should be initialized uniformly random in the range [-INIT RANGE; INIT RANGE).
 Hint: see tf.random_uniform.
 13. C: (Required only for classification) the number of classes.
 14. MINIBATCH_SIZE: (Optional) If minibatching is implemented, this specifies the number of data points to be included in each minibatch.
 Set this value to 0 to do full batch